 Brent Haglund earned a Ph.D. in ecology from the University of Georgia where he studied with Eugene Odum and Frank Golley.
 His research interests have been in ecosystem level effects of weather modification, fire management and wildlife populations.
 Dr. Haglund was ecological consultant to the Wisconsin Legislative Council on non-point water pollution, was a member of the Wisconsin Sesquicentennial Commission, is a member of the Executive Committee of the Wisconsin Public Utility Institute, and was a private sector conservation advisor to the Cabinet of Premier Nick Greiner, New South Wales, Australia.
 His latest book, “Hands on Environmentalism” Encounter Books (2005) was co-authored with Tom Still.

 Nancy DeLong is an Iowa-based agricultural sustainability consultant.
 She served as interim executive director of the Conservation Technology Information Center following a career with DuPont Pioneer as Global Director of Sustainable Agriculture Systems.
 She directed the company’s efforts in conservation-based agriculture to help farmers and ranchers protect their freedom to operate and improve their livelihoods while being the best stewards of natural resources.
 She worked to support policy and programs that operate within a sustainable framework to ensure that DuPont Pioneer focuses resources to enhance Pioneer’s effectiveness as a thought leader and advocate.
-Nancy began her career at Pioneer in 1990 holding diverse roles throughout the organization.
-Prior to joining Pioneer, Nancy worked in the financial and insurance services industry in human resources and has worked as a college career counselor.
-Nancy has a bachelor of science, with honors in Psychology from The University of Iowa, and a master of science in Counseling and Guidance from the University of Nebraska-Omaha.
+DeLong began her career at Pioneer in 1990 holding diverse roles throughout the organization.
+Prior to joining Pioneer, DeLong worked in the financial and insurance services industry in human resources and has worked as a college career counselor.
+Nancy has a bachelor of science, with honors in Psychology from the University of Iowa, and a master of science in Counseling and Guidance from the University of Nebraska-Omaha.
 She serves on the Conservation Technology Information Center board of directors, the H.A.
 Wallace Endowed Chair Advisory Committee and the National Cover Crop and Soil Health Working Group.
-Nancy & her husband Marc live on a small acreage and have restored a native Iowa eco-type savannah on their property in Iowa.
+DeLong and her husband Marc have restored a native eco-type savannah on their property in Iowa.

 Bruce Knight is a nationally recognized expert on conservation, agriculture and the environment.
 Knight is the principal and founder of Strategic Conservation Solutions, LLC.
 From 2002 to 2006, Knight served as Chief of Natural Resources Conservation Service, the lead U.S. Department of Agriculture (USDA) agency for conservation on private working agricultural lands.
 Knight was the Under Secretary for Marketing and Regulatory Programs at the USDA from 2006-2009.
 Drawing on his experience as a former association executive, lobbyist, regulator and Capitol Hill staffer, Knight has a broad understanding of how Washington works.
 He also brings firsthand knowledge of farming to his national policymaking credentials.
 A third-generation rancher and farmer and lifelong conservationist, Knight operates a diversified grain and cattle operation in South Dakota using no-till and rest rotation grazing systems.
 His farming and ranching background gives him the opportunity to practice stewardship and husbandry, providing firsthand knowledge of the interdependency of animal, plant and human health with the environment.
 Knight is a graduate of South Dakota State University, is married and has two children.